f5devcentral/f5-big-iq-lab/docs/class6/module1/lab4.rst

 AS3 HTTPS template with SSL Key Passphrase creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+1. Go back on BIG-IQ and navigate to the Applications tab > Applications Templates and select ``AS3-F5-HTTPS-offload-lb-existing-cert-template-big-iq-default-<version>`` and press **Clone**.

+2. Give the cloned template a name: ``AS3-F5-HTTPS-offload-lb-existing-cert-with-passphrase`` and click Clone.

 .. image:: ./media/img_module1_lab4-15.png
   :scale: 40%
   :align: center

+3. Open the new templates created and select the AS3 class ``Certificates`` on the left menu of the AS3 template editor.

+Check **Editable** the 2 following attributes: ``JOSE header`` and ``Ciphertext``.

 .. image:: ./media/img_module1_lab4-16.png
   :scale: 40%
   :align: center

+4. Save & close the template and publish it so it can be used in the next step.

 AS3 HTTPS offload application service deployment